noahehall/theBookOfNoah/linux/_nginx.md

     - --builddir=DIR
       - set the build location
     - --add-module=PATH
-      - add third party  modules during compiling nginx
+      - add static third party modules during compiling nginx
+    - --add-dynamic-module=PATH
+      - add dynamically linked modules
+      - compiled as a shared object and then dynamically loaded into NGINX open source at runtime
+      - make sure to add the load_module directive to the nginx config
+        - load_module modules/ngx_mail_module.so;
     - --with-debug
       - enables debug logging
       -
   - nginx default modules
     - can be enabled via
       - --with-http_MODULE_NAME